Har1shz1/Long-Range-Thermal-Object-Detection-System/README.md

 **Engineering Clinic-I** for development resources

 ## 📜 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Copyright © 2024.
+All rights reserved.**

 ---